jchapuis/react-typescript-vscode-boilerplate/README.md

 2. Install visual studio code: https://code.visualstudio.com/
 4. Install git (if required), e.g. `sudo apt-get npm  install git`
 3. Fork this repository in gitbug, and clone your repo: `git clone https://github.com/jchapuis/reactive.git`
+4. Install recommended visual studio code extensions for this project
-4. Run `npm install` in the root directory of this repo, this downloads all dependencies and tools.
+5. Run `npm install` in the root directory of this repo, this downloads all dependencies and tools.
 6. Run `npm run build` to build the application (this launches webpack behind the scenes)
-5. Run `npm run start` or hit F5 in visual studio code to startup the application: it becomes available on http://localhost:8080
+7. Run `npm run start` or hit F5 in visual studio code to startup the application: it becomes available on http://localhost:8080

 ## Configuration files description
 - `package.json`: npm configuration file, lists all dependencies of the project, contains building scripts and package meta-information